launchercc/fossa-installer/PREINSTALL.md

 sudo -u postgres psql -c "GRANT ALL PRIVILEGES ON DATABASE rubygems TO fossa;"

 # Install trigram extension
-sudo -u postgres psql fossa -c "CREATE EXTENSION IF NOT EXISTS pg_trgm"
+sudo -u postgres psql fossa -c "CREATE EXTENSION IF NOT EXISTS pg_trgm;"

 # Install fuzzystrmatch extension
-sudo -u postgres psql fossa -c "CREATE EXTENSION IF NOT EXISTS fuzzystrmatch"
+sudo -u postgres psql fossa -c "CREATE EXTENSION IF NOT EXISTS fuzzystrmatch;"

 # Install pg_fossa extension
-sudo -u postgres psql fossa -c "CREATE EXTENSION IF NOT EXISTS pg_fossa"
+sudo -u postgres psql fossa -c "CREATE EXTENSION IF NOT EXISTS pg_fossa;"

 # In the file below, find the IPv4 host configuration and make sure it looks like this: